judah-caruso/keeper/README.md

 **0.2.0**
 * Added `-i, --interval` flag which changes the tracker's update time.
 * Added `-a, --amount` flag which changes the number of top currencies tracked.
-* Added rank of coins if multiple are being tracked.
+* Added rank of currencies if multiple are being tracked.
 * Changed `top` to `all` if `-c` is used.
 * Changed default value of `all` from 50 to 10.
 It can now also be changed with `-a [number]`